-Welcome to the Colorado Low-Income Energy Assistance Program
+Resources for Colorado Low-income Energy Assistance Program recipients

 LEAP is a federally funded program that helps eligible hard working Colorado families, seniors and individuals pay a portion of their winter home heating costs.
-Our goal is to help bring warmth, comfort and safety to your home and family by assisting with heating costs during the all-too-often harsh Coloradan winters.
+Our goal is to help bring warmth, comfort and safety to your home and family by assisting with heating costs.
+Below, find resources related to LEAP.

 If you are eligible for LEAP, you may also qualify for other benefits listed below.